chart21/mkdocs-hpmpc/docs/parallel-model.md

         std::cout << result_values[i][j] << std::endl;
 ```

-The predefined functions of HPMPC are designed to minimize the number of communication rounds between parties by letting the user provide contiguous arrays of secret shares as input along with length and in some cases batch size.
-This way, the program can perform for instance multiple independent maximum operations on seperate arrays in parallel without increasing the number of communication rounds compared to a single maximum operation.
+The predefined functions of HPMPC are designed to minimize the number of communication rounds between parties by letting the user provide contiguous arrays of secret shares as input along with the length and in some cases batch size.
+This way, the program can perform for instance multiple independent maximum operations on separate arrays in parallel without increasing the number of communication rounds compared to a single maximum operation.